MaterializeInc/materialize/doc/user/content/cloud/get-started.md

 1. On the **New deployment** tab, enter the name of your new deployment in the **Title**  field and click **Create**.

     Names must be unique per workspace.
 By default, deployment size is set to **XSmall**, but as a free user you can also select **Small** from the dropdown.
 Larger sizes are also available to enterprise users.
+If you know in advance that you need a larger size for your use case, [contact us](../support) to discuss the details.

     After you create a deployment, you are taken to the [Deployments](https://cloud.materialize.com/deployments) page.
 When the deployment status message reads `Ready to receive connections`, you can proceed to the next step.